meshery/meshery/docs/pages/guides/mesheryctl/Running-system-checks-using-mesheryctl.md

 ##### Question: What is the minimum version of k8s cluster and kubectl required to run Meshery?
 **Answer**: _For Kubernetes, version >=1.12.0 is recommended.
 For kubectl version >=1.12 is recommended._

+##### Question: In the "Meshery Adapter" section of check, I could see only some service mesh adapters up and running and not all.
+Is this fine?
+**Answer**: _Not a problem, if you feel you need to have all mesh adapters to be up running, you can do so by creating a new context `mesheryctl system context create [context-name] --set` (if you voluntarily deleted mesh adapters in your current context)_

+##### Question: I started Meshery fresh, didn't change any of the details in the context I have.
+But I see that all adapter checks are failing.
+What to do?
+**Answer**: _Configure Meshery to use on your Kubernetes cluster, then upload the kubeconfig file via Meshery UI to notify Meshery to use that cluster.
+If that didn't work, feel free to [open up an issue](https://github.com/meshery/meshery/issues) in GitHub._

 # Suggested Reading